wxy/Navigraph/docs/README-en.md

 Navigraph offers multiple ways to view your browsing history:

 1. Tree view: Displays page navigation relationships in a hierarchical structure, clearly showing which page led to the next.
-2. Timeline: Shows your browsing history in chronological order, helpful for understanding time distribution.
+2. Waterfall: Visualizes browsing events along a time axis, useful for seeing overlaps and durations.

 ### Session Management